Viña del Mar: Arrival of the railroad and founding

 The establishment of Refinadora de Azúcar de Viña del Mar (Sugar Refining Company), CRAV in 1873 and the foundation of the Lever, Murphy & Co. by the British Richard Lever and William Murphy in 1883, that gave the necessary economic impulse to transform the young city into one of the most important cities of Chile.
 The building of a military installation, Regimiento Coraceros in 1917, naval facilities in Las Salinas, and the housing of military and naval personnel furthered the city's growth.
 That year, also, a seaside villa was rebuilt as what is known today as Wulff Castle.

 In 1925, the Teatro Municipal was opened in its current location in the eastern front of the city's downtown square, Plaza de Viña del Mar.
 In 1928 president Carlos Ibáñez del Campo authorized the creation of a casino, securing the future and the touristy character of the city.
-The Casino Municipal de Viña del Mar was opened on December 31, 1930.
-On January 31, 1931, the Presidential Palace was inaugurated in Cerro Castillo (Castle Hill) as a summer residence for the Chilean President.
+The Casino Municipal de Viña del Mar was opened on 31 December 1930.
+On 31 January 1931 the Presidential Palace was inaugurated in Cerro Castillo (Castle Hill) as a summer residence for the Chilean President.
 The touristy character of the city was furthered with the inauguration of the O'Higgins Hotel in 1936 and the inauguration of the Miramar Hotel by Caleta Abarca Beach in 1945.
 For a few years in the early 1960s, a trolleybus line connected the city with Valparaíso, and the electric route network included three branches within Viña.

 Viña del Mar was one of the four host cities of the 1962 football (soccer) World Cup.
 It is now home to CD Everton, a soccer team in the Chilean Premier division, which took its name from the English team.